bdragon300/go-asyncapi/README.md

 ### Goals

-The goal of the project is, on the one hand, to fully implement the AsyncAPI specification and, on the other hand, to help the developers, DevOps, QA, and other engineers with developing the software in event-driven architectures based on the AsyncAPI specification.
+The goal of the project is, on the one hand, to fully implement the AsyncAPI specification and, on the other hand, to help the developers, DevOps, QA, and other engineers with making the software in event-driven architectures based on the AsyncAPI specification.

-Another goal is to provide a way to plug in the ready-to-use technologies described in the AsyncAPI document to a project without losing the flexibility.
-In other words, *batteries are included, but removable*.
+Another goal is to provide a way to readily use and test the technologies described in the AsyncAPI document — everything works out of the box, but each component is optional and can be replaced or omitted.

+In other words, *batteries included, but removable*.

 ### Features overview

 `go-asyncapi` supports most of the AsyncAPI features, such as messages, channels, servers, bindings, correlation ids, etc.

-The generated Go boilerplate code has no dependencies on external libraries and contains the basic logic sufficient to send and receive messages.
+The generated Go boilerplate code has minimal dependencies on external libraries and contains the basic logic sufficient to send and receive messages.
 You also can plug in the protocol implementations built-in in `go-asyncapi`, they are based on popular libraries for that protocol.
-Also, it is possible to substitute the code generated before.
+Also, it is possible to import the third-party code in the code being generated.

 It is possible to build the no-code client application solely based on the AsyncAPI document, which is useful for testing purposes or for quick prototyping.

-The `go-asyncapi` is able to generate the infrastructure setup files, such as Docker Compose files, which are useful to set up the development environment quickly or as the starting point for the infrastructure-as-code deploy configurations.
+The `go-asyncapi` is able to generate the infrastructure setup files, such as Docker Compose files, which are useful for setting up the development environment quickly or as the starting point for the infrastructure-as-code deploy configurations.

 The tool also supports both the internal and external `$ref` references.
 The latter may point to the local files or to the remote documents available via HTTP(S) or you can provide a custom resolver.